 Jamestown Business College is committed to compliance with Section 504 of the Rehabilitation Act of 1973 (as amended), which prohibits discrimination against persons with disabilities and Title IX of the Education Amendment of 1972, which prohibits discrimination based on gender in admission to or employment in its education programs and activities.
-Questions about this policy may be directed to David Conklin, President/Title IX coordinator, at 716-488-3026 and/or Pamela Reese, Dean/Section 504 Coordinator, at 716-488-3020 or P.O.
+Questions about this policy may be directed to Pamela Reese, President/Title IX coordinator/504 Coordinator, at 716-488-3020, or P.O.
 Box 429, Jamestown, NY 14702-0429.